calcharp/Evolution-Deep-Learning-Reading-Group/README.md

 ## Shared Resources

-If you want to share any resources with the group, like a paper or textbook, for example, please put it in the `Shared Resources\files` folder.
+If you want to share any resources with the group, like a paper or textbook, for example, please put it in the `Shared Resources/files` folder.

 If you have a hyperlink or something similar to share, that isn't an uploadable file, please put it in links.md, with a reasonable `###` title over it, so people can easily find it later.